 Trump's re-election campaign announced in early April that it raised more than $30 million in the first quarter of 2019, a total that outpaces all of his Democratic rivals and indicates he will be well-resourced in his bid for a second term in the Oval Office.

 "Our prodigious fundraising is further proof of President Trump's clear record of accomplishment on behalf of the American people," wrote Brad Parscale, campaign manager for Trump's re-election campaign.

 Conservative firebrand former Illinois Rep. Joe Walsh announced in August on ABC's "This Week" that he's launching a long-shot Republican presidential primary challenge against the president.

 When ABC News Chief Anchor George Stephanopoulos pointed out the massive uphill climb Walsh has in front of him in the primary thanks to Trump's overwhelmingly high approval rating within the party, the controversial former congressman argued that conservatives should have an alternative to the president.

 "I'm running because he's unfit; somebody needs to step up and there needs to be an alternative.
 The country is sick of this guy's tantrum -- he's a child," said Walsh, who was elected to the House in the 2010 Tea Party wave, but only served one term before becoming a conservative talk radio host.

-The former Illinois congressman-turned-radio host was once a fervent Trump supporter who's become a fierce critic of the president.
-Walsh is just the second Republican to jump into the primary.
+The former Illinois congressman-turned-radio host was once a fervent Trump supporter but has become a fierce critic of the president.
+Walsh was the second Republican to jump into the primary to challenge Trump.

 Sen. Elizabeth Warren, D-Mass.